 The starting point for people with low prescriptions is standard polycarbonate lenses with glare-free coating, UV, and scratch resistance.
 These lenses are thin, lightweight, and impact resistant.
 For better optical clarity and more scratch resistant material, we recommend our Trivex lens.
 For high prescriptions we use 1.67 or 1.74 Hi-index lenses the make the lenses as thin as possible while providing excellent optical clarity.
 We get customers from all over Austin because of our excellent lens options and curated frame selections.
 One of our favorite things is to take someone that didn’t think they could look great in eyeglasses because of their high prescription and find something perfect for them.

 Even though making you see more clearly is our specialty, we do more than just prescribe glasses and contact lenses.
 Your comprehensive eye health evaluation is meant to keep your vision and eye health in tip top shape by making preventative recommendations and uncovering any early signs of disease.
 We treat dry eye, eye allergies, eye infections, and diagnose and monitor diseases like cataracts, glaucoma, retinal tears, corneal degenerations, macular degeneration, and many others.
 We also co-manage LASIK and multifocal IOL surgery with the best surgeons in Austin.
 If a condition that arises during your visit that requires surgery or more specialized testing, we have a network of specialists that we know and trust to make sure you receive the best care possible.

 Cash Pay vs Insurance Options

-We all know insurance can be confusing, so we take all the guesswork out of it by doing all that is necessary to maximize your benefits to make sure you get the best value for your dollar.
-As in-network providers for VSP, EyeMed, and Superior Vision, you can be certain that we will help you find the best value on high quality eyewear, eye exams, and contact lenses that fit your budget.
+We all know insurance can be confusing so we take great care to maximize your benefits to make sure you get the best value for your dollar.
+As in-network providers for VSP, EyeMed, Superior Vision, Spectera, and BCBS you can be certain that we will help you find the best value on high quality eyewear, eye exams, and contact lenses that fit your budget.